pleabargain/EnglishHelpsYourCareer/grammar nouns.md

+# coroner
+- My brother is a coroner and works at the police office.

 # scuttlebutt
-What's the scuttlebutt on our planned return to the office.
+- What's the scuttlebutt on our planned return to the office?
+- What's the [scuttlebutt|gossip] on the new hire?

 # arsonist
 He's an arsonist.